Table of Contents

 This is a huge plus.
 You’re already preparing one quiche, so it’s quick and easy to make two!
 Keep one on hand and ready to go for a healthy, no-mess meal.

 Everyone loves a savory quiche and this recipe will not let you down.
 With only a few minutes of hands-on time and the ability to get creative with your fillings, you just can’t beat this simple quiche.
-It’s great served at a brunch buffet with our amazing Banana-Nut Bread or Bakery Style Blueberry Apple Mini Muffins, or as a light dinner with a green salad.
+It’s great served at a brunch buffet with our amazing Maple-Sweetened Banana Muffins or Pumpkin Spice Muffins, or as a light dinner with a green salad.

 - Preheat oven to 400 degrees.